alexa-coding/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 - 8-cwd_state -> Redirects the output of ls-la into the file ls_cwd_content.
 - 9-duplicate_last_line -> DUplicates the last line of the file iacta.
 - 10-no_more_js -> Deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+- 11-directories -> Counts the number of directories and sub-directories in the current directory.